In continuation of the conversation about how to make a great sound without the large studio.

 Do not allow the backing instruments in this zone.
 In commercial music, there is no need to make that.

-If the hat and ride plays in the same time, the ride should be higher and brighter than the hat or conversely.
+If the hat and ride play at the same time, the ride should be higher and brighter than the hat or conversely.
 This is the same principle as the notes have.

-Please note, how the live drummer plays, he never plays the standard groove beating two plates in the same time.
+Please note, how the live drummer plays, he never plays the standard groove beating two plates at the same time.

 Our ears are used to such a combination when everything sounds differentiated.